 - Plan hotel and transport around fasting, registration, and appointment timing.

-English support is most useful during registration, preparation, movement between departments, payment or paperwork questions, and file handover.
-It should make the process clearer without replacing medical interpretation by a licensed physician.
+English support is most useful during registration, preparation, movement between departments, logistics questions, and file handover.
+It should make the process clearer without replacing the medical institution’s official reporting or a physician’s interpretation.

 Plan what you will do with the results